 Soon we come across a schoolyard of children who are putting celebration lanterns into the water.

 ✦ Childhood Dreams on the Chao Phraya River Cruise

 At first, they seem to shy away from the cameras, as we are like paparazzi tourists flashing by, but soon enough, Sammie, our local guide begins to sing a Thai song really loud that draws them in and they begin to sing and to launch their lanterns into the waterways.
 Everyone seems to know this traditional Thai song and the children sing along.
 Then the long-tail boat driver puts the boat into reverse so that for more than a few seconds we can experience the children of Thailand and see them, one by one, launch their dreams.

-✦ Chao Phraya River Cruise: Lanterns
+✦ Lanterns on a Chao Phraya River Cruise

 The lanterns are made from banana leaves, lotus flowers, candles, and incense.
 These floating rafts (the literal translation of Loy Krathong) are sent flaming down Bangkok’s waterways, carrying away the owner’s bad luck, ensuring a fresh start and the beginning of a new dream.
-As they drop them in the water, secretly I make a wish, that I will come to understand them, their culture and the people of Thailand, before I leave, as I find it fascinating from a Western point of view.
+As they drop them in the water, secretly I make a wish, that I will come to understand them, their culture, and the people of Thailand, before I leave.
+As I find it fascinating from a Western point of view.
 In Thailand, what you see is what you get.
 Organized chaos for a Westerner, yet the native Thailanders all seem at ease and know what is going on.